How to make the most out of your internship

 In most cases the student is employed by the company during the internship and a contract of employment is drawn up and signed by both parties (intern and the company).
 Good to think about regarding the contract:

-- If employment lasts more than one month, the employer is obliged to provide a written statement of the core conditions of employment.
+- If the employment lasts more than one month, the employer is obliged to provide a written statement of the core conditions of employment.
 The statement should indicate the parties to the contract and the date when employment commenced.

 - If the job is on a temporary basis the contract should further include: time period of the contract, the work site, the employee's main duties and salary, pay period, working hours, vacation and holiday pay, as well as criteria for giving notice any applicable collective agreements.
 The contract can also include details such as education and travel allowances.